Melissa Wu: Early life and education

+Career

 Wu began diving in 2003.
 The same year she fractured her humerus bone in her left arm after accidentally landing on a trampoline, and had to halt training for six months.
 After winning a number of junior and state titles in 2004 and 2005, she won the individual 10-metre platform at the Australian Open Diving Championships in 2006.
 The win earned her a place on the team for the 2006 Commonwealth Games in Melbourne, where she won a silver medal in the synchronised 10-metre platform with Alexandra Croak and finished fifth in the individual 10-metre platform.

 In 2008, along with Briony Cole, Wu won a silver medal at the 2008 Olympic Games in Beijing for the synchronised 10-metre platform, becoming the youngest Australian ever to win an Olympic medal in diving.
 She also competed in the women's 10-metre platform, making it into the finals, ending up ranked sixth out of twelve competitors.

-At the 2010 Commonwealth Games in Dehli, Wu won a gold medal in the synchronised 10-metre platform with her partner Alexandra Croak and a silver medal in the individual 10-metre platform.
+At the 2010 Commonwealth Games in Delhi, Wu won a gold medal in the synchronised 10-metre platform with her partner Alexandra Croak and a silver medal in the individual 10-metre platform.

 Wu placed fourth in the 10-metre individual platform at the 2012 Olympic Games in London and fifth in the same event at the 2016 Olympic Games in Rio de Janeiro.

 Wu competed at the 2018 Commonwealth Games on the Gold Coast, winning gold in the individual 10-metre platform and, with Teju Williamson, placing fourth in the synchronised 10-metre platform.

 Qualifying for her fourth Olympics, Wu competed in the individual 10-metre platform at the 2020 Olympic Games in Tokyo.
 She achieved a bronze medal.

 At the 2022 Commonwealth Games in Birmingham, Wu teamed up with Charli Petrov in the synchronised 10-metre platform.
 Wu and Petrov achieved a gold medal.

+In June 2024, she competed at Adelaide in the Australian Open Championships.
+She won the Women’s 10-Metre Platform becoming the Australian Champion.
+The runner up was Ellie Cole who was 17 years old.
+Wu prepared herself for her fifth Olympics, this time in Paris.
+No other Australian diver has been to five games.
+There were eight other divers in the team including Ellie Cole.
+Both Wu and Cole represented Australia in the ten metre platform.

+Her club is the Perfect 10 Diving Club.

+Recognition

+In February 2025, Wu was invited to give the Wang Gungwu Lecture at the National Foundation for Australia-China Relations.

 Personal life

 As of 2017 Wu lives in Sydney.
+Her nickname is "Woodles".

-Her father is of Chinese descent.
-She is the cousin of Australian Rugby Union player James Stannard and the second cousin of Australian runner Jana Pittman.
-Her brother Joshua and sister Madeline train in weightlifting.
+She is the cousin of Australian rugby union player James Stannard and the second cousin of Australian runner Jana Pittman.
+Her brother, Joshua, and sister, Madeline, both train in weightlifting.